ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.ChapterModel.md

 public var start: Swift.Int32?
 ```

-The start time of the chapter in seconds
+The start time of the chapter in seconds.

 - Remark: Generated from `#/components/schemas/ChapterModel/start`.